rbraeunlich/SUG_Dus_Akka_Presentation/slides/what.md

 ## What is Akka?

+* Akka is

-Akka is "a set of open-source libraries for designing scalable, resilient systems that span processor cores and networks."
+>a set of open-source libraries for designing scalable, resilient systems that span processor cores and networks.

+Akka documentation

-* Akka's core is based on the Actor Model.
+* Akka's core is based on the Actor Model

-* This shall allow high concurrency while easing the developers burden.
+<li class="fragment">This shall allow high concurrency while easing the developers burden</li>

-* Additionally, actor monitoring follows the "Let it crash" approach
+<li class="fragment">Additionally, actor monitoring follows the "Let it crash" approach</li>

-* So, what is the Actor Model?
+<li class="fragment">So, what is the Actor Model?</li>

 ## Actor Model